 While the A6400 focusing is amazing, it’s still not perfect . . .

-The lens I was using for this review with the Sony Zeiss 35mm f2.8 lens, which focuses incredibly fast, but just like with my Fujifilm X-T3, it still struggled to nail complicated focus situations with a lot of lateral movement even though the camera was drawing the boxes perfectly around the face or eyes.
+The lens I was using for this review was the Sony Zeiss 35mm f2.8 lens, which focuses incredibly fast, but just like with my Fujifilm X-T3, it still struggled to nail complicated focus situations with a lot of lateral movement even though the camera was drawing the boxes perfectly around the face or eyes.
 So it would seem like we are seeing the limitation of the mechanical focusing ability of lenses now, and the software is now outperforming the hardware.

 Manual Focus

 Manual focus in the Sony A6400 is fine but not the best.
-The focus peaking is the issue here.
+The issue is focus peaking.

 Those Sony Colors